samoina/github-finder-app/README.md

 'location twitter'
 'link company'

 and then set the grid area to the specific section of the profile.
+I am also learning that if I want to have an empty cell, this would be represented by a "."

 Here is the code snippet for how I did this:

 ```css
 .profile__div {